jackleekopij/Signal_processing/README.md

 Predictive distribution, P(y*|x*, y, x) = \int P(y*|f,x*) P(f|y, x) df)

 A Gaussian Process (prior) is a prior distribution on some unknown *function*, \mu(x).

+Gaussian Processes have propertry where by as you move away from data uncertainty decreases.
   Bibliography:

     http://cs229.stanford.edu/section/cs229-gaussian_processes.pdf